Variation 5: Text with gradients

 blending colors), and triangle (gradual change between alternate blending colors).
 This option creates infinite

-An optional visual guide can be selected to show the starting and ending position of the gradient fill pattern.
+An optional visual guide can be selected to show the starting and ending angle of the gradient fill pattern.

 The gradient fill pattern starts from the center of the circle and ends at the pinhead of the needle.